tanwsc/MuseumSiteProject/README.md

 This project aims to provide an ease of mind when navigating through a museum website.
 Users have the option of choosing a selection from a recommended list of categories, or to look for something more specific through searching up a keyword of a title.

-Each selection generates up to 5 pieces of art, and users can look through as many or as little sets as they wish.
+Each set generates up to 5 pieces of art, and users can look through as many or as little sets as they wish.

 ### Tech Used